 Putting an end to this complexity is one of the reasons to opt for SurrealDB instead.
 Let's contrast the two and see how they compare.

 SurrealDB uses its own query language called SurrealQL.
-This language strongly resembles traditional SQL and in many cases can be used identically, but but has many differences and improvements.
-Note the phrasing “traditional SQL” and not “standard SQL”, because there is in fact no such thing as a universally standardised SQL language; SurrealQL can be thought of as another one of its dialects if you prefer to see it that way.
+This language strongly resembles traditional SQL and in many cases can be used identically, but has many differences and improvements.
+Note the phrasing "traditional SQL" and not "standard SQL", because there is in fact no such thing as a universally standardised SQL language; SurrealQL can be thought of as another one of its dialects if you prefer to see it that way.

-As anyone who’s done plenty of database migrations will tell you, “standard SQL” is a cruel joke filled with false hopes and pitfalls.
+“standard SQL” is a cruel joke filled with false hopes and pitfalls.

-Even when migrating between the most well-known “standard SQL” databases such as MySQL and PostgreSQL, you’ll hit a lot of inconsistencies such as:
+databases such as MySQL and PostgreSQL, you’ll hit a lot of

 SurrealQL allows records to link to other records and travel across all embedded links or graph connections as required.